 The History of the Yule Log

-The Yule Log was originally an entire tree, that was carefully chosen and brought into the house with great ceremony.
+Yule Logs could have started out an entire tree, or very large log, that was carefully chosen and brought into the house with great ceremony.
 The largest end of the log would be placed into the fire hearth while the rest of the tree stuck out into the room!
 The log would be lit from the remains of the previous year's log which had been carefully stored away and slowly fed into the fire through the Twelve Days of Christmas.
+A smaller log might have been lit each evening through the 12 Days of Christmas.
 It was considered important that the re-lighting process was carried out by someone with clean hands.
 Nowadays, of course, most people have central heating so it is very difficult to burn a tree!

 In Provence (in France), it is traditional that the whole family helps to cut the log down and that a little bit is burnt each night.
 If any of the log is left after Twelfth Night, it is kept safe in the house until the next Christmas to protect against lightning!
 In some parts of The Netherlands, this was also done, but the log had to be stored under a bed!
 In some eastern European countries, the log was cut down on Christmas Eve morning and lit that evening.